 Distilled's lobster roll

-"If you're going to call it a lobster roll, its needs to have lots of lobster," says Lyons.
+"If you're going to call it a lobster roll, its needs to have lots of lobster," Lyons said.
 Indeed, Distilled's take offers a lot of lobster for your buck.
-The knuckle meat is slathered in a sweet corn "mayo" -- a faux mayo make with corn puree, tofu and vegetable stock so it's not too fatty -- and then topped with half a tale and a claw, all contained in a brioche bun. $26; 211 W. Broadway, 212-601-9514, distilledny.com
+The knuckle meat is slathered in a sweet corn "mayo" -- a faux mayo made with corn puree, tofu and vegetable stock so it's not too fatty -- and then topped with half a tale and a claw, all contained in a brioche bun. $26; 211 W. Broadway, 212-601-9514, distilledny.com

 La Cenita Steak's butter-poached lobster